-If we are unable to attract and retain key personnel, our ability to operate effectively may be impaired.
+If we are unable to attract or retain key personnel, including as a result of the Aventine acquisition, our ability to operate effectively may be impaired, which could have a material adverse effect on our business, financial condition and results of operations.

-Our ability to operate our business and implement strategies depends, in part, on the efforts of our executive officers and other key employees.
+Our ability to operate our business and implement strategies depends, in part, on the efforts of our executive officers and other key personnel.
 Our future success will depend on, among other factors, our ability to retain our current key personnel and attract and retain qualified future key personnel, particularly executive management.
-Failure to attract or retain key personnel could have a material adverse effect on our business and results of operations.
+In addition, the success of the Aventine acquisition will depend in part on our ability to retain key personnel terminate their employment, our business activities might be adversely affected and management's attention might be diverted from integrating the businesses of Pacific Ethanol and Aventine to recruiting suitable replacement personnel.
+We may be unable to locate suitable replacements for any such key personnel or offer employment to potential replacement personnel on reasonable terms.
+If we are unable to attract or retain key personnel, our ability to operate effectively may be impaired, which could have a material adverse effect on our business, financial condition and results of operations.